Small Faces: Ogdens' Nut Gone Flake (1968)

-At home in England, their career reached an all-time high after the release of their classic psychedelia-influenced album Ogdens' Nut Gone Flake on 24 May 1968.
-It is widely regarded as a classic album, and featured an innovative round cover, the first of its kind, designed to resemble an antique tobacco tin.
+At home in England, their career reached its all-time high with the release of their psychedelic concept album Ogdens' Nut Gone Flake on 24 May 1968.
+The album was issued with an innovative round packaging design, the first of its kind, intended to resemble an antique tobacco tin.
 It stayed at No. 1 in the UK Albums Chart for six weeks, but reached only No. 159 in the US.

-The two-act concept album consisted of six original songs on side one and a whimsical psychedelic fairy tale on side two relating the adventures of "Happiness Stan" and his need to find out where the other half of the moon went when it waned.
+The album consisted of six individual songs on side one and a whimsical psychedelic fairy tale on side two, telling the story of "Happiness Stan" and his adventures during his search for the missing half of the moon.
 It was narrated by Stanley Unwin, after original plans to have Spike Milligan narrate the album went awry when he turned them down.

-Critics were enthusiastic, and the album sold well, but the band were confronted by the practical problem that they had created a studio masterpiece which was virtually impossible to recreate on the road.
-Ogdens was performed as a whole just once, and memorably, live in the studio on the BBC television programme Colour Me Pop.
+Critics were enthusiastic, and the album sold well, but the band were confronted by the practical problem that they had created an album which was virtually impossible to recreate on the road.
+Ogdens was performed in its entirety just once, live in the studio on the BBC television programme Colour Me Pop.